 General Editors: Emmanuel K. Akyeampong and Henry Louis Gates, Jr.

 From the Pharaohs to Frantz Fanon, the Dictionary of African Biography (DAB) provides a comprehensive overview of the lives of Africans who shaped African history.
-The project will be unprecedented in scale, covering the whole of the continent from Tunisia to South Africa, from Sierra Leone to Somalia.
-It will also encompass the full scope of history from Queen Hatshepsut of Egypt (1490–1468 BC) and Hannibal, the military commander and strategist of Carthage (243–183 BC), to Kwame Nkrumah of Ghana (1909–1972), Miriam Makeba (1932–2008), and Nelson Mandela of South Africa (1918–).
-Individuals will be drawn from all walks of life, including philosophers, politicians, activists, entertainers, scholars, poets, scientists, religious figures, kings, and everyday people whose lives have contributed to Africa’s history.
-Work on the print edition of the DAB was completed in the Spring of 2011.
+The project is unprecedented in scale, covering the whole of the continent from Tunisia to South Africa, from Sierra Leone to Somalia.
+It also encompasses the full scope of history from Queen Hatshepsut of Egypt (1490–1468 BCE) and Hannibal, the military commander and strategist of Carthage (243–183 BCE), to Kwame Nkrumah of Ghana (1909–1972), Miriam Makeba (1932–2008), and Nelson Mandela of South Africa (1918–2013).
+Individuals are drawn from all walks of life, including philosophers, politicians, activists, entertainers, scholars, poets, scientists, religious figures, kings, and everyday people whose lives have contributed to Africa’s history.
 Oxford University Press published the six-volume, 2100-entry print edition of the DAB in November 2011.
 That edition was honored with the Library Journal Best Reference Award, General Reference, for 2011.
-In 2013 the Times (London) Literary Supplement praised the DAB as an “invaluable work,” which shows convincingly that Africa's history is as rich, complex, colourful and compelling as that of any other part of the world.”